-The club's supporter services manager is the dedicated Disabled Liaison Officer and together with the operations manager has responsibility for overseeing and pushing through disability related issues.
+The club's dedicated Disabled Liaison Officer and together with the operations manager has responsibility for overseeing and pushing through disability related issues.

-Due to the offering of a concessionary price the club are currently unable to offer disabled supporters the chance to book tickets online but prefer to help supporters over the phone by email or in person.
+Due to the offering of a concessionary price the club are currently unable to offer disabled supporters the chance to book tickets online but prefer to help supporters over the phone or by email.

 The contact details for this are:-

-3) In person at the match day ticket office
+3) In person at the South Stand Ticket Office

 BRISTOL CITY FOOTBALL CLUB OPENLY WELCOME COMMENTS ON THIS POLICY AND WOULD ENCOURAGE ANY PERSON TO CONTACT THE CLUB WITH THEIR COMMENTS OR QUERIES.